tcql/node-yesno/README.md

 ##### No default value

 Sometimes you may want to ensure the user didn't accidentally accept a default.
-You can disable the default response by passing null as the defaultValue parameter
+You can disable the default response by passing null as the defaultValue parameter.

 ```javascript
 const ok = await yesno({